PlaypowerLabs/fuzzymineR/README.md

 ### System Requirments ###

-Your system should have **Java 8**.
-We have not tested this package on other Java versions.
+Your system should have **Java 8 or above**.
+We tested the package with Java 8 and Java 15.
+For Windows, please ensure that you are using a 64-bit version of Java.
+If you encounter any errors in the `mine_fuzzy_model` function, make sure you have `verbose = TRUE` so that you can see the problem.

 ### Functions ###